bhatnagar-gaurav/DesignAssignment/README.md

 # Design Assignment

 In this repositiory I have provided the solution for the first assignment.
-Please go through the projects :
+Please go through the project :

 **1)  Division Fragment Screen:**
     This is the first screen shown to the user when he launches the application and is requird to enter the number to be multiplied.